Nutrition Counseling for Eating Disorders and GI Health

 Eating Disorders

 Eating disorders are serious, life-threatening conditions that impact every part of a person’s health.
 While they often focus on food or body appearance, eating disorders are about much more than eating.
 Healing involves gently uncovering the deeper layers and working toward lasting, whole-person recovery.
-I’m here to support you as you move toward full recovery.
+We are here to support you as you move toward full recovery.

 We provide care for: